-Matt Stafford Completes Flea Flicker On First Play Of Lions-Packers Game
+NESN

 Detroit had two weeks to think of something to try to throw off the Green Bay Packers, and it did just that on the game’s very first play at Lambeau Field.

-Stafford handed the ball off to Kerryon Johnson who looked as if he was going to run through Green Bay’s defense.
-But he stopped, turned around and tossed the ball back to Staafford who completed an absolute dime to Kenny Golladay to complete the flea flicker for a gain of 66 yards.
+Stafford handed the ball off to Kerryon Johnson, who looked as if he was going to run through Green Bay’s defense.
+But he stopped, turned around and tossed the ball back to Stafford who completed an absolute dime to Kenny Golladay to complete the flea flicker for a gain of 66 yards.

 Check it out.